Review and road test of the Ford Mondeo Estate

 ESTATE OF THE NATION

-The estate car is enjoying something of a revival and there aren't too many that can beat the utility of the fourth generation Ford Mondeo load lugger.
-Jonathan Crouch reports
+There aren't too many estates that can beat the utility of the fourth generation Ford Mondeo load lugger.
+Jonathan Crouch reports on the improved model

 Ten Second Review of the Ford Mondeo Estate